Yoctol/bottender/docs/channel-viber-handling-events.md

 ## Handling Events with Router

-Bottender offers a bunch of helpers to routes within your Viber or multi-platform application.
-To learn more, please check out Bottender's doc, [Viber Routing](channel-viber-routing.md).
+Bottender offers a bunch of helpers to route within your Viber or multi-platform application.
+To learn more about how to use those Viber particular routes with router, check out [Viber Routing](channel-viber-routing.md).